 - What kind of rates can I get?

 - How much can I borrow?

 - What happens if I don’t repay on time

 - Where’s the best place to get one?

 - How easy is it to get one?

 What is a short term loan?

 A short term loan is a borrowing typically lasting just a month, but sometimes up to 12 months.
-They function in a similar way to regular loans, in that you agree an amount, it’s transferred direct to your bank account and you pay interest until it’s repaid.
+They function in a similar way to regular loans, in that you agree an amount, it’s transferred directly to your bank account and you pay interest until it’s repaid.

 There are some significant differences though to more conventional borrowing methods, all of which should be understood before signing any agreement.
 You’ll have no shortage of options when looking to apply, as the market has grown considerably since the recession, tempered only recently by new regulations.